-- Evaluation
+Evaluation

 - Dental x-rays

-- Extractions, including surgical extractions (this does not include the surgical extraction of partially erupted teeth)
+- Extractions, including surgical extractions (this does not include the surgical extraction of partially erupted teeth or impacted wisdom teeth)

-- Removal of impacted teeth and associated hospitalization.
-Pre-certification is required and must be obtained by the Member from a Network Physician

 - Anesthesia

 Dental Treatment of Accidental Injury

 Benefits are also available for dental work needed to treat injuries to the jaw, sound natural teeth, mouth or face as a result of an accident.
 An injury that results from chewing or biting is not considered an Accidental Injury under this Plan, unless the chewing or biting results from a medical or mental condition.